MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-otp.md

    The **Account selection** page appears.

-1. Select the resource accounts for which you want to generate a one-time password, and then select **Next**.
+1. Select the resource accounts for which you want to create a one-time password, and then select **Next**.

    > [!NOTE]
    > You must select a resource account for which the value in the **Readiness status** column is **No action needed**.